-I spend a lot of time teaching on this topic inside my program L.E.A.N.
-Mamas because it is such an important aspect of trying to lose weight while breastfeeding.
+I spend a lot of time teaching on this topic inside my Postpartum Weight Loss Program for Breastfeeding Moms because it is such an important aspect of trying to lose weight while breastfeeding.
 This is also the biggest factor that helped me lose over fifty pounds after having my son.

 I was able to get back below my pre-pregnancy weight before getting pregnant with my daughter (all while nursing my son still).
 You are using energy to make breast milk (about 250-500 calories per day).
 While this is an amazing experience and so miraculous- it also takes a lot of work for your body.

 You utilize two main hormones to make milk- oxytocin, and prolactin.
 Both of these work together to produce milk and release milk.
 They are equally important in the process of milk making.
 Your body requires energy to do this, which means you will feel hungry (and thirsty) to meet those energy requirements.